Symptoms of Type 2 Diabetes

 • Greater thirst, frequent urination.
 Excess sugar builds up in your bloodstream and causes fluid to be pulled from tissues throughout your body.
 When you feel dehydrated, you may drink — and urinate — more than usual.

 • Increased hunger.
 Without enough insulin to carry sugar into your cells, your muscles and organs don’t get the fuel they need and are deprived of energy.
-This triggers intense hunger.
+This can trigger increased hunger.

 • Weight loss.
 Despite eating more than usual to relieve hunger, you may lose weight.
 Without the ability to metabolize glucose, the body uses fuel stored in muscle and fat.
 Calories are lost as excess glucose is flushed out of the body in urine.